CMMC Terms

 Department of Defense (DoD)

 The Department of Defense is an executive branch of the United States Federal Government.
 Its mission is to provide combat-credible military forces needed to deter war and protect the security of our nation.
-With a budget of $718.3 billion (2020), of which 9.6 billion for cyber, over a million active duty service members, and over 700,000 civilians, it is America’s largest employer.
+With a budget of $718.3 billion (2020), of which 9.6 billion is for cyber, over a million active duty service members and over 700,000 civilians, it is America’s largest employer.

 The Department of Defense (specifically the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) is the government agency that is responsible for creating the CMMC model.